About the Project

 Teachers know their students best and have more influence than outside program staff ever could.
 BIP empowers teachers to use their position of influence to provide an unforgettable learning experience.

 The Project is designed to fit in pre-existing classes as a cumulative semester-long project.
 English teachers can focus on themes and writing, marketing teachers on advertising.
 The options are endless.

 Bridging business and education

-Teachers build their network and connect with local businesses so they own their relationships with businesses, not BIP.
+Teachers connect with local businesses, with the help of BIP, to build their professional network and increase classroom effectiveness.
 Businesses receive ongoing opportunities to have a real influence in the education of their future leaders.